Liver biopsy: Non-invasive alternatives

 Non-invasive alternatives to liver biopsy in hepatitis C patients include both functional staging (quantitative liver function tests) and determination of fibrosis from non-invasive tests.
 These latter tests are described below and share the disadvantage of estimating fibrosis rather than function.
 Functional staging has the advantage of evaluating the whole liver and directly measuring hepatic function that determines many clinical outcomes.
 The ability to predict clinical outcomes is the best proof of the value of a clinical test.
 Quantitative hepatic function tests were better than combinations of routine blood tests and Ishak fibrosis score in predicting clinical outcomes.
 The best of these were the perfused hepatic mass (PHM) by quantitative laparoscopic liver spleen scan (QLSS) and oral Cholate clearance and shunt, a blood test.
 The QLSS measurement of spleen volume per ideal body weight was nearly as good.

 Multiphasic MRI is useful in diagnosing various types of liver lesions such as hepatocellular carcinoma, cholangiocarcinoma, hepatocellular adenoma, focal nodular hyperplasia, and hemangioma.

 FibroTest (FibroSure in the USA) and FibroMax are non-invasive tests using a blood sample and an algorithm.
 The test results correspond to stages F0-F4 and grades A0-A3 of the METAVIR scoring system.
 In 2007 FibroTest was validated by French Health Authorities as a first-line diagnosis of liver injury before biopsy.
 It was recommended to be a better predictor than biopsy staging for hepatitis C complications and death.

+A clinical Transient Elastography (FibroScan) report.
+This non-invasive method measures Liver Stiffness (LSM) to stage fibrosis and the Controlled Attenuation Parameter (CAP) to measure fat accumulation, serving as a widely used alternative to an invasive liver biopsy.

 FibroScan is a type of ultrasound machine that uses transient elastography to measure liver stiffness.
 Its diagnostic performance for fibrosis is similar to that of methods based on serologic markers.
 Combined use of Fibroscan and Fibrotest could avoid a liver biopsy in most patients with chronic hepatitis C. Other ultrasonic techniques used to characterize liver stiffness include Acoustic Radiation Force Impulse (ARFI) Imaging.

-Hepascore is a blood test developed in Australia combining the following clinical and laboratory variables: age, gender, bilirubin, GGT, hyaluronic acid, alpha 2 macroglobin to create a score.
+"Hepascore" is a blood test developed in Australia combining the following clinical and laboratory variables: age, gender, bilirubin, GGT, hyaluronic acid, alpha 2 macroglobin to create a score.
 The test has been validated for patients with hepatitis B, hepatitis C and non-alcoholic fatty liver disease.

-APRI (AST to platelet ratio index) is a quick serum biomarker for fibrosis assessment from Italy.
+The APRI (AST to platelet ratio index) is a quick serum biomarker for fibrosis assessment.
 This simple index is made up of routine laboratory tests.
-The test has not been validated by any health authorities.
-50% of the results are unclassifiable.
-APRI may be useful for excluding significant fibrosis in hepatitis C.
+Although widely validated and recommended by global health authorities, including the World Health Organization (WHO), for resource-limited settings, a limitation of the test is that a substantial portion of patient results fall into an unclassifiable intermediate zone.
+Nevertheless, APRI remains highly useful for ruling out or excluding significant fibrosis in chronic hepatitis C virus infections.